julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 Instead of max-pooling, the model uses strided convolution to make the input data smaller.
 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 28).

-#### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.

 ### Model Architecture and Training Strategy